Kefkius/steemvote/README.md

 A configuration file specifies the authors to vote on, the key to sign votes with, etc.
 Your configuration file can be supplied with a command-line argument (`steemvoter -c path/to/config.json`).
-If not supplied, steemvoter will look for the file `steemvote-config.json` in the current directory.
+If not supplied, steemvoter will look for the file `steemvote-config.json` or `steemvote-config.yaml` in the current directory.

-An example config file, `example-steemvote-config.json`, is supplied. *NOTE* that YAML is also valid for configuration files, in addition to JSON.
+Example configuration files are located in the [example-configs](./example-configs) directory.

 The following config values are required: